MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-blurred-vision.md

 <!-- Rendering tool: Emulate vision deficiencies: Blurred vision -->

-To check that a webpage is usable with blurred vision, in the **Rendering** tool, from the **Emulate vision deficiencies** dropdown list, select **Blurred vision**.

 To simulate blurred vision, in the **Rendering** tool, use the **Emulate vision deficiencies** menu.
 When you this feature with the accessibility-testing demo webpage, you can see that the drop shadow on the text in the upper menu makes it hard to read the menu items.

 **To check that a webpage is usable with blurred vision:**

-1. If it's not open already, open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab of the browser, and then select **F12** to open DevTools.
+1. Open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab of the browser, and then select **F12** to open DevTools.

 1. Select **Esc** to open the Drawer at the bottom of DevTools.
 Select the **+** icon at the top of the Drawer to see the list of tools, and then select **Rendering**.
 The Rendering tool appears.